Particular/docs.particular.net/transports/sqs/configuration-options_donotwrapoutgoingmessages_sqs_[5.7,6.0).partial.md

 snippet: DoNotWrapOutgoingMessages

+> [!WARNING]
-WARN: This setting should only be enabled if all endpoints are running a version of the transport that contains this setting.
+> This setting should only be enabled if all endpoints are running a version of the transport that contains this setting.
 ServiceControl should be on version 4.29.3 or above.

 ### Message Attributes